moderndatacompany/dataos.info/docs/resources/lens/bi_integration/tableau.md

 ## Important considerations for Tableau integration

-**1. Handling entities without relationships:** An error will occur during synchronization if any entity in the data model lacks a defined relationship.
+**1. Handling entities without relationships:** An error will occur during synchronization if any entity in the semantic model lacks a defined relationship.
 To resolve this issue, the entity can be hidden to avoid synchronization errors.

 **2. Live connection:** The connection between the Lens semantic layer and Tableau Cloud is live.
 This means that any changes to the underlying data or measure logic will automatically be reflected in Tableau.

 **3. Schema changes:** If there are schema updates, such as adding new dimensions or measures, the integration steps will need to be repeated to incorporate these changes into Tableau.

-**4. Avoiding cyclic dependencies:** Tableau does not support cyclic dependencies within data models.
-To prevent integration issues, it is essential to ensure that the data model is free of cyclic dependencies prior to syncing with Tableau.
+**4. Avoiding cyclic dependencies:** Tableau does not support cyclic dependencies within semantic models.
+To prevent integration issues, it is essential to ensure that the semantic model is free of cyclic dependencies prior to syncing with Tableau.

 ## Handling specific data types in Tableau